Generalized nil-Coxeter algebras over discrete complex reflection groups: Introduction and main results

 \subsection{Real reflection groups and novel family of finite-dimensional nil-Coxeter algebras}

 Our next result constructs a novel family of generalized nil-Coxeter algebras of type $A$, which are finite-dimensional.
+Classifying the finite-dimensional objects in Coxeter-type settings in algebra and combinatorics has been a subject of tremendous classical and modern interest, including Weyl, Coxeter, and complex reflection groups, their nil-Coxeter and associated Hecke algebras; but also finite type quivers, Kleinian singularities, the McKay--Slodowy correspondence, simple Lie algebras, etc. A very recent setting involves the classification of finite-dimensional Nichols algebras.
+Some of the prominent ingredients in the study of these algebras are common to the present work.
+See \cite{GHV,HV1,HV2} for more details.
+Another famous recent classification is that of finite-dimensional pointed Hopf algebras \cite{AnSc}, which turn out to arise from generalized small quantum groups.
+With these motivations, our goal is to similarly classify all generalized nil-Coxeter algebras, and our next result presents the first novel family of such examples.

-We remark that in Equation \eqref{Egen}, in generalizing the `order relations' from $T_i^2 = 0$ to $T_i^{m_{ii}} = 0$ we were motivated by the classical work of Coxeter \cite{Co}, to try to characterize generalized Coxeter matrices $M$ for which the group $W(M)$ is finite.\footnote{We also have a more modern motivation from the BMR freeness conjecture, explained below.} Coxeter showed the type $A$ group $W_{A_{n-1}}((p, \dots, p))$ is finite if and only if $\frac{1}{n} + \frac{1}{p} > \frac{1}{2}$; see also \cite{As}.
-This was extended by Koster in his thesis \cite{Ko} to completely classify the generalized Coxeter groups $W(M)$ that are finite: these are the finite Coxeter groups and the Shephard groups.
+We remark that in equation \eqref{Egen}, in generalizing the ``order relations'' from $T_i^2 = 0$ to $T_i^{m_{ii}} = 0$ we were also motivated by another such setting: the classical work of Coxeter \cite{Co}, which investigated generalized Coxeter matrices $M$ for which the group $W(M)$ is finite.
+Specifically, Coxeter considered the (type $A$) Artin braid group $\B_{A_{n-1}}$, and instead of quotienting by the relations $s_i^2 = 1$ to obtain the symmetric group $S_n$, he worked with $s_i^p = 1\ \forall i \in I$.
+Coxeter was interested in computing for which $(n,p)$ is the quotient group $W_{A_{n-1}}((p,\dots,p))$ a finite group, and what is its order.
+He showed (see also \cite{As}) that $W_{A_{n-1}}((p, \dots, p))$ is finite if and only if $\frac{1}{n} + \frac{1}{p} > \frac{1}{2}$, in which case the size of the quotient group is $\left( \frac{1}{n} + \frac{1}{p} - \frac{1}{2} \right)^{1-n} \cdot n! / n^{n-1}$.
+Coxeter's result was extended by Koster in his thesis \cite{Ko} to completely classify the ``generalized Coxeter groups'' $W(M)$ that are finite.
+These turn out to be precisely the finite Coxeter groups and the Shephard groups.

 Parallel to the above classical works, we wish to understand for which matrices $M$ is the algebra $NC(M)$ finitely generated as a $\bk$-module.
 If $W(M)$ is a Coxeter group, then $\dim NC(M) = |W(M)|$.
 Few other answers are known.
 For instance, Marin \cite{Ma} has shown that the algebra $NC_{A_2}((m,n))$ is not finitely generated when $m,n \geqslant 3$.
 However, apart from the usual nil-Coxeter algebras, to our knowledge no other finitely generated algebras $NC(M)$ were known to date.